CVXR: An R Package for Disciplined Convex Optimization: Introduction

-This example demonstrates \cvxr{}'s chief advantage: flexibility.
-Users can quickly modify and re-solve a problem, making our package ideal for prototyping new statistical methods.
-Its syntax is simple and mathematically intuitive.
-Furthermore, \cvxr{} combines seamlessly with native \proglang{R} code as well as several popular packages, allowing it to be incorporated easily into a larger analytical framework.
-The user can, for instance, apply resampling techniques like the bootstrap to estimate variability, as we show in Section \ref{ex:boot}.

 DSLs for convex optimization are already widespread on other application platforms.
-In \proglang{R}, users have access to the packages listed in the CRAN Task View for {\em Optimization and Mathematical Programming} \mbox{\citep{cran:opt}}.
-Packages like \pkg{optimx} \citep{optimx} and \pkg{nloptr} \citep{nloptr} provide access to a variety of general algorithms, which can handle nonlinear and certain classes of nonconvex problems. \cvxr{}, on the other hand, offers a language to express convex optimization problems using \proglang{R} syntax, along with a tool for analyzing and restructuring them for the solver best suited to their type. \pkg{ROI} \citep{ROI} is perhaps the package closest to ours in spirit.
+In \proglang{R}, users have access to the packages listed in the CRAN Task View for {\em Optimization and Mathematical Programming} {\mbox{\citep{cran:opt}}}.
+Packages like \pkg{optimx} \citep{optimx} and \pkg{nloptr} \citep{nloptr} {provide access to} a variety of general algorithms, {which can handle nonlinear and certain classes of nonconvex problems. \cvxr{}, on the other hand, offers a language to express convex optimization problems using \proglang{R} syntax, along with a tool for analyzing and restructuring them for the solver best suited to their type}. \pkg{ROI} \citep{ROI} is perhaps the package closest to ours in spirit.
 It offers an object-oriented framework for defining optimization problems, but still requires users to explicitly identify the type of every objective and constraint, whereas \cvxr{} manages this process automatically.

 In the next section, we provide a brief mathematical overview of convex optimization.
 Interested readers can find a full treatment in \citet{BoydVandenberghe:2004}.
 Then we give a series of examples ranging from basic regression models to semidefinite programming, which demonstrate the simplicity of problem construction in \cvxr{}.
 Finally, we describe the implementation details before concluding.
-Our package and the example code for this paper are available on \href{https://CRAN.R-project.org/package=CVXR}{CRAN} and the \href{https://cvxr.rbind.io}{official \cvxr{} site}.
+Our package and the example code for this paper are available on the Comprehensive \proglang{R} Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=CVXR} and the official \cvxr{} site at \url{https://cvxr.rbind.io}.

-\section{Disciplined Convex Optimization}
+\section{Disciplined convex optimization}

 The general convex optimization problem is of the form